KeyboardKit/website/collections/_posts/2023/2023-05-11-keyboardkit-7.6-rc.md

 #endif
 ```

-If would be amazing to include this recognizer in the source code, so if you know of a way how to achieve this, please reach out.
+If you know how the code could be included in the source code without causing this problem, feel free to reach out.

+## More improvements

+Besides fixing this problem, KeyboardKit 7.6 will also improve the dictation performance, add more information and make it possible to start dictation in more ways and from a DocumentGroup.

-Other than that, the dictation overlay view and the standard indicator have been redesigned to look more like the native keyboard dictation equalizer.
+This version also redesigns the dictation overlay view and the standard indicator to look more like the native keyboard dictation equalizer.

+## Release process

+There will be a few release candidates, since this is a complicated feature.
+Make sure that you are using the latest one.